BonBonBPP/DSPP/README.md

 1. **Handling Missing Values:**
  - **Challenge:** The `Arrival Delay in Minutes` column had missing values that could skew the results.
- - **Solution:** Imputed missing values with the median, which is robust against outliers compared to mean imputation.
+ - **Solution:** Imputed missing values with the mean, preventing missing values harming the results.

 2. **Data Volume:**
  - **Challenge:** The dataset contained over 100,000 rows and 25 columns, leading to high memory usage and longer computation times.